Tackling Loneliness at University

 It’s the start of a new phase of life.
 You’re excited to experience everything that your seniors or parents promised about university life: new friends, bigger social circles, fun events, parties and more.
 Taking it all in, you take your first big step into your very first tutorial class.

 If this scenario seems familiar to you, don’t worry!
 It’s not just you.
 University can be a pretty lonely time.
-Tiktok users call these common experiences “mouse moments”, which are sad and introspective moments where you find yourself eating alone, and realise that you’ve yet to make friends in university.
-Others have taken to Reddit to share bleak reflections about loneliness and their personal struggles in finding their own circle of close friends.
+Tiktok users call these common experiences “mouse moments”, which are introspective moments where you find yourself eating alone and realise that you’ve yet to make friends at university.
+Others have taken to Reddit to share bleak reflections on loneliness and their personal struggles in finding their own circle of close friends.

 Why is it so hard to make friends at university?